csc-training/elements-of-hpc/parallel-computing-technical/cpu_vs_gpu.md

 networks are inherently highly parallel and as such are very well suited for GPUs, and in best cases GPUs are up to 30 times faster than CPUs.

-Even though the GPUs have had a major role in high-performance computing for only a bit over ten years, using accelerators in supercomputers is nothing new.
+Even though GPUs have had a major role in high-performance computing for only a bit over ten years, using accelerators in supercomputers is nothing new.
 Utilizing some type of co-processors to carry out part of the calculations has been an on and off going trend since the 1960s.
 At the moment it looks like GPUs